 Relational calculus is a non-procedural query language.
 It uses mathematical predicate calculus instead of algebra.
 It provides the description about the query to get the result whereas relational algebra gives the method to get the result.
-It informs the system what to do with the relation, but does not inform how to perform it.For example, steps involved in listing all the students who attend 'Database' Course in relational algebra would be standard language for relational database management systems.
-SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.
-Some common relational database management systems that use SQL are: Oracle, Sybase, Microsoft SQL Server, Access, Ingres, etc. Although most database systems use SQL, most of them also have their own additional proprietary extensions that are usually only used on their system.
-However, the standard SQL commands such as "Select", "Insert", "Update", "Delete", "Create", and "Drop" can be used to accomplish almost everything that one needs to do with a database.
-This tutorial will provide you with the instruction on the basics of each of these commands as well as allow you to put them to practice using the SQL Interpreter.
+It informs the system what to do with the relation, but does not inform how to perform it.
+For example, steps involved in listing all the students who attend 'Database' Course in relational algebra would be

-- SELECT the tuples from COURSE relation with COURSE_NAME = 'DATABASE' - PROJECT the COURSE_ID from above result - SELECT the tuples from STUDENT relation with COUSE_ID resulted above.
+- SELECT the tuples from COURSE relation with COURSE NAME = 'DATABASE' - PROJECT the COURSE ID from above result

+SELECT the tuples from STUDENT relation with COUSE_ID resulted above.